 As a bright-eyed 18-year-old, I had the opportunity to visit a high school friend in her home country of South Korea.
 I got to see the life my friend and her family lived and left feeling like I had truly encountered a new culture and learned a story other than my own.
 But it was just one story—the story of my friend and her family—not the many stories comprising Korean culture.
 The encounter did, however, prepare me for another trip, to Kolkata, India, a decade later.

-Often associated in the Western world with Mother Teresa and her Missionaries of Charity, Kolkata initially seemed to me a place of poverty and suffering.
-But Jhumpa Lahiri, an author with first-hand knowledge of this city, helped me to understand Kolkata as a place of economic and cultural richness.
+Often associated in the Western world with Mother Teresa and her Missionaries of Charity, Kolkata initially seemed to me only a place of poverty and suffering.
+Though suffering and poverty are a part of Kolkata's story, Jhumpa Lahiri, an author with first-hand knowledge of this city, helped me to understand Kolkata as a place of economic and cultural richness.
 Reading about Kolkata revealed to me many stories of the city, instead of just the single story I knew.
 It’s a place I want to keep learning about so that I can continue to gather stories and further expand my understanding.

 All kinds of reading can help build a fuller vision of a place and its people.
 In addition to creative nonfiction and fiction, travel blogs, photo essays, and even poetry can be useful to individuals who desire to learn about other cultures, especially if traveling isn’t an option.